Popular Online Resources

 Not Finding What You Need?

-If what you're looking for is not available (either it's checked out or the Tri-Co doesn't own it), then try Borrowing Beyond Tri-Co, which will instruct you on how to borrow materials from libraries beyond the Tri-Co.
+If you're looking for a book, video, CD, etc. and it's not available (either it's checked out or the Tri-Co doesn't own it), then try Borrowing Beyond Tri-Co, which will instruct you on how to borrow materials from libraries beyond the Tri-Co.
 You may also read the Interlibrary Loan FAQ here.

-If you think we should add something to the collection that we don't have, then let us know by filling out the form below:
+If you think we should add something to the collection—such as a book or video we don't own, or unique physical collection that we should make available online—then let us know by filling out the form below:

 Haverford Scholarship is a comprehensive and authoritative archive of citations to Haverford College faculty publications.
 This repository contains over 3,000 records dating back to 1986.

 Faculty wishing to submit citations for inclusion in Haverford Scholarship should contact Norm Medeiros.